 How to Buy Quality Clothes Without Spending a Fortune

-Here, learn what factors go into retail pricing, where to buy quality clothes, and how to snag some bargains.
+Learn about what goes into retail pricing, where to buy quality clothes, and how to snag some bargains.

 Understand What Goes Into Retail Pricing

 Fashion brands establish pricing on a cost-per-unit basis.
-The final retail price is set by factoring in various expenses and business strategies, such as manufacturing and material costs and marketing and branding expenses.
+The final retail price is set by factoring in various expenses and business strategies, such as manufacturing and material costs, as well as marketing and branding expenses.

 Check your score with SoFi